Do you want to gain weight?

 The usual advice for weight gain is just to eat a higher amount of carbohydrates to “bulk up” and adopt a healthy exercise program.

-This article will examine how to gain weight the healthy way.
+For this reason this article will examine how to gain weight with a low carb diet.

 Why Do People Want to Gain Weight?